PyHDI/PyCoRAM/README.md

 * XPS setting files (pycoram\_userlogic\_v2\_1\_0.{mpd,pao,tcl})
 * IP-XACT file (component.xml)

-A bit-stream can be synthesized by using Xilinx Platform Studio.
+A bit-stream can be synthesized by using Xilinx Platform Studio, Xilinx Vivado, and Altera Qsys.
-Please copy the generated IP-core into 'pcores' directory of XPS project.
+In case of XPS, please copy the generated IP-core into 'pcores' directory of XPS project.

 This software has some sample project in 'sample'.
 To build them, please modify 'Makefile', so that the corresponding files and parameters are selected (especially INPUT, MEMIMG and USERTEST)